WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 ### `importWxr`

-With [`importWxr`](/blueprints/steps#importWxr) step you can import your own content via a `.xml` file previously [exported from an existing WordPress installation](https://wordpress.org/documentation/article/tools-export-screen/):
+With [`importWxr`](/blueprints/steps#importWxr) step, you can import your own content via a `.xml` file previously [exported from an existing WordPress installation](https://wordpress.org/documentation/article/tools-export-screen/):

 ```json
 "steps": [